TritonVM/triton-vm/specification/src/hash-table.md

 ## Extension Columns

-The Hash Table has 4 extension columns:
+The Hash Table has 5 extension columns:

 - `RunningEvaluationHashInput`
 - `RunningEvaluationHashDigest`
 - `RunningEvaluationSpongeAbsorb`
 - `RunningEvaluationSpongeSqueeze`
+- `RunningEvaluationSpongeOrder`

 Each column corresponds to one Evaluation Argument.
 The respective Evaluation Arguments establish: